Maryland Victims of Surgical Errors Have Rights

 There is no such thing as an insignificant surgical error

 For the last three decades, our law firm has devoted itself to providing recourse for personal injury and medical malpractice patients.
 If you’re suffering because of a surgical error that was within your medical team’s power to control, you have options.
-To schedule a no-cost consultation, please call Plaxen & Adler, P.A. at 410-730-7737 or contact us online to schedule a free consultation.
-We serve clients throughout the State of Maryland and have law offices in Baltimore, Columbia, Cockeysville, Crofton, Owings Mills, Dundalk, Westminster, Greenbelt and Silver Spring.
+To schedule a no-cost consultation, please call Plaxen Adler Muncy, P.A. at 410-730-7737 or contact us online to schedule a free consultation.
+We serve clients throughout the State of Maryland and have law offices in Baltimore, Columbia, Towson, Crofton, Owings Mills, Dundalk, Westminster, Greenbelt and Silver Spring.
 If requested, we are available to meet you at your home or at the hospital.